robfairh/arfc.github.io/software/moltres/wiki/input_example.md

 Variables defined at the top of an input file can be used throughout the remainder of the file with [GetPot](https://sourceforge.net/p/getpot/bugs/markdown_syntax) syntax.
-We will show later in the input file an example of the GetPot syntax.
+We will show later in the input file an example of the GetPot syntax. `flow_velocity` may be modified to affect our primary variables, temperature, neutron fluxes, and precursor concentrations.
+Decreasing flow velocity will increase the temperature increase through the reactor.
+Because of the negative feedback cofficients of fuel and moderator for this reactor composition (modeled after Oak Ridge's MSRE), the increase in average reactor temperature decreases the total reactor power and consequently the neutrons fluxes and precursor concentrations.
+Similarly, increasing the inlet temperature, controlled through `diri_temp`, decreases reactor power.

 Following the GetPot variables definitions, we have the `GlobalParams` block:

 ```
 [GlobalParams]